Stable homotopy groups of spheres: From dimension 0 to 90: Toda brackets

 On the other hand, the Massey product $\langle h_1, h_0, h_3^2 \rangle$ is not a well-defined Massey product in the $E_2$-page since $h_0 h_3^2$ is non-zero, while $\langle h_1, h_0, h_3^2 \rangle$ in the $E_3$-page equals $h_1 h_4$ because of the differential $d_2(h_4) = h_0 h_3^2$.

 Finally, we have Toda brackets in the stable homotopy groups $\pi_{*,*}$.
 The point of the Moss Convergence Theorem is to relate these various kinds of brackets.

+\revv{ \begin{defn} Given $r$ and a degree $(s,f,w)$, a \textbf{crossing differential} is a nonzero differential $d_{r+n}(x) = y$ in the $\C$-motivic Adams spectral sequence such that the stem of $y$ is $s$; the Adams filtration of $y$ is strictly greater than $f$ but strictly less than $f+n+1$; and the weight of $y$ is $w$. \end{defn}

-\begin{defn} Let $a$ and $b$ be elements in the $E_{r}$-page of the $\C$-motivic Adams spectral sequence such that $ab=0$, and let $n \geq 1$.
-We call a nonzero differential
+\begin{remark} In practice, we will never use Definition \ref{defn:crossing-diff}.
+Rather, we will consider elements $a$ and $b$ in the $E_{r}$-page of the $\C$-motivic Adams spectral sequence such that $ab=0$.
+We informally call a nonzero differential

-a \textbf{crossing differential} for the product $ab$ in the $E_{r}$ page, if the element $y$ has the same stem and motivic weight as the product $ab=0$, and the difference between the Adams filtration of $y$ and of $ab$ is strictly greater than $0$ but strictly less than $n+1$. \end{defn}
+a crossing differential for the product $ab$ if it satisfies Definition \ref{defn:crossing-diff} for the degree of $ab$.
+In other words, the element $y$ has the same stem and motivic weight as the product $ab=0$; and the difference between the Adams filtration of $y$ and of $ab$ is strictly greater than $0$ but strictly less than $n+1$. \end{remark} }

 Figure \ref{fig:crossing-differentials} depicts the situation of a crossing differential in a chart for the $E_{r}$-page.
 Typically, the product $ab$ is zero in the $E_{r}$-page because it was hit by a $d_{r-1}$ differential, as shown by the dashed arrow in the figure.
 However, it may very well be the case that the product $ab$ is already zero in the $E_{r-1}$-page (or even in an earlier page), in which case the dashed $d_{r-1}$ differential is actually $d_{r-1} (0) = 0$.